 But if you do your planning right, you will end up with an Australian road trip adventure you will absolutely love!

-Living in Australia, we are lucky enough to have some pretty amazing road trip options as we explore from one side to the other.
+For us living in Australia, we are lucky enough to have some pretty amazing road trip options as we explore from one side of Australia to the other.
 We recently shared some of our favourite local road trips from Brisbane, however one of the most memorable Australian road trips we have done so far is Hobart to Launceston.

-Early 2012, we were planning a trip to China.
+Our Tasmania road trip happened a bit by accident!
+At the time we were planning a trip to China.
 Our tour was booked and a deposit was paid.
 We were also trying for a family.
-After a bumpy start, we were over the moon to find out we were expecting, with the first of the Connors girls due late 2012.
+After a bumpy start, we were over the moon to find out we were expecting, with the first of the Connors girls.
 I reassured Simon I would be fine for China… but by around late April, it wasn’t looking like a great option.